Where to sell your unwanted stuff online and earn extra cash

 GIFT CARDS

 If you got a gift card over the holidays you know you won’t use, you can sell them at a number of sites including CardCash, Cardpool and Giftcard Zen.
 How much money you get depends on a number of factors, including how likely someone else will want to buy it from the gift card seller.
-Recently, CardCash was offering $87 for a $100 gift card from Target, a 23 percent loss.
+Recently, CardCash was offering $87 for a $100 gift card from Target, a $13 loss.
 You can also trying selling it on your own through eBay.

 TOYS

-Note: This story has been corrected to show the gift-card loss was $13.